 The stand-out Dorset dialect word in this “Common English” version of the poem is moot — a tree stump (“by the oak tree’s mossy stump”).
 In addition to moot, I’m pretty sure you already know one other rare Dorset dialect word, even though it doesn’t appear in this poem: the Dorset word for Bumblebee is Dumbledore. 🐝 🧙

 Barnes’ Dorset poem was beautifully set to music in 1902 by Vaughan Williams under the shortened title “Linden Lea,” and it has been much favored by classically-trained singers.
-Here’s a magnificent version by baritone Thomas Allen (b.
-1944):
+Here’s a magnificent version by bass-baritone John Shirley-Quirk (1931–2014).

 If you and your students like this music and want to learn more about “RVW” during his birthday week, why not go over and explore the website of the Ralph Vaughan Williams Society.

-What other pomologically oriented musico-literary discoveries have you made in your homeschool this Cygnus Term? 🍎
+What other pomologically oriented musico-literary discoveries have you and your students made in your domiciliary academy this Cygnus Term? 🍎

 ❡ Literary lives: The website of the Poetry Foundation includes biographical notes and examples of the work of many important poets (including William Barnes) that are suitable for high school students and homeschool teachers. ✒️

-❡ I be free to go abroad: This is one of our occasional Homeschool Arts & Music posts.
-Add your name to our weekly mailing list and get great homeschool teaching ideas delivered right to your mailbox all through the year. 🗞
+❡ I be free to go abroad: This is one of our occasional Homeschool Arts & Music lessons.
+Add your name to our weekly mailing list to get more great homeschool teaching tips delivered right to your mailbox all through the year. 📫